 "He is sort of running around in the pocket at the times when he should be a little comfortable there," Spurrier said.
 "I think that's from guys coming free at him.
 Hopefully, we can get him more trusting the pocket, trusting the protection.
 To do that, we've got to give him protection."

 The maturation of Ramsey is a key not only to this season, but the franchise also expects him to be the long-term solution to the quarterback turmoil of the last 10 years.
 Although he is young, he has earned respect for his strong arm, intelligence, levelheadedness and his ability to take a hit.

 But, sooner or later, the punishment has to take a toll.
 Even if Ramsey is physically able to run onto the field, at what point does he mentally become a skittish quarterback who looks more at the rushing linemen than his receivers when he's back in the pocket?
-And what kind of long-term effect could that have?
+And what kind of long-term effect could that have on his career?

 "You're watching that," Seattle coach Mike Holmgren said.
 "If you even think that's beginning to happen, then you change your protections or you go to different plays.
 Instead of him getting him hit so much, I'd take the ball out of his hands.
 I'd run the ball."

-Much blame has been levied on Spurrier for not taking that approach, for sticking to a pass-orientated offense that hasn't sufficiently accounted for blitzing linebackers and defensive backs.
-The Cowboys sent just about everyone, a pattern of success they copied from previous Washington opponents -- and one sure to be emulated by Seattle this week.
+Much blame has been levied on Spurrier for not taking that approach, for sticking to a pass-orientated offense that hasn't sufficiently accounted for ways to pick up blitzing linebackers and defensive backs.
+The Cowboys sent everything but the kitchen sink, a pattern of success they copied from previous Washington opponents -- and one sure to be emulated by Seattle and everyone else to come.

 "We're trying to protect him," Spurrier said.
 "We're trying to find a little scheme or two here or there that will help him."